International Programmes 2024/2025

 Costs of living

 The cost of living in Bremen amounts to approx. 900 EUR per month.
-You can find more information, e.g. here and additional information regarding the semester contribution can be found here.
+You can find more information, e.g. here.

 It is possible to rent a room for 300 EUR per month.
 The exact amount depends on the quality and size of the room and whether you share a flat with others.
 The university offers a student canteen where a wide range of quality food is available at very moderate prices.